First Passage Moments of Finite-State Semi-Markov Processes: Introduction

 Explicit time-domain formulas for the first two moments of the first passage distribution of a irreducible ergodic SMP with a finite state space have long been known.
-Pyke \cite{pyke2} inverted Laplace-Stieltjes transform matrices under restrictive non-singularity conditions in order to derive the first and second moments.
-Hunter \cite{hunter1969moments} repeated this analysis by means of Markov renewal theory, and then solved for the matrix of first passage moments $M$ of the SMP through multiplication of the matrix $I-P$ by its generalized inverse, where $P$ is the transition probability matrix of the embedded discrete time Markov chain.
-Although the role of the fundamental matrix of the embedded DTMC in solving the problem of finding the first passage moments was recognized since at least Kemeny and Snell \cite{kemeny_snell}, it was Hunter \cite{hunter1969moments} that recognized its fundamental importance by proving that the fundamental matrix is a generalized inverse for $I-P$.
-Some years later, Yao \cite{MPFirstPass} was able to use the generalized inverse to find \emph{all} moments of first passage.
-Zhang and Hou \cite{SMPFirstPass} likewise employed the generalized inverse method in order to derive exact first passage moments for SMPs with phase- ($PH$-)distributed sojourn times between states, thus capitalizing on the robust interest in the reliability community for these somewhat exponential-like statistical distributions.
-All of these previous investigations assumed irreducibility, and are thus useful background for, though not directly applicable to the type of reducible process that we consider here.
+Pyke \cite{pyke1,pyke2} inverted Laplace-Stieltjes transform matrices under restrictive non-singularity conditions in order to derive the first and second moments.
+Hunter \cite{hunter1969moments} repeated this analysis by means of Markov renewal theory, and then solved for the matrix of first passage moments $\bM$ of the SMP through multiplication of the matrix $\bI-\bP$ by a generalized inverse, where $\bP$ is the irreducible transition probability matrix of the embedded discrete time Markov chain.
+Hunter \cite{hunter2007simple} further demonstrates that $\bm{M}$ may be found using any generalized inverse $\bm{G}$ for $\bm{I}-\bm{P}$.
+This criterion directly relates to the main result of this paper via the action of a specific generalized inverse on the irreducible partition of the transition matrix of the embedded DTMC.
+Although the role of the fundamental matrix of the embedded DTMC in solving the problem of finding the first passage moments was recognized since at least Kemeny and Snell \cite{kemeny_snell}, it was Hunter \cite{hunter1969moments} that recognized its importance by proving that the fundamental matrix is a particular generalized inverse for $\bI-\bP$.
+Some years later, Yao \cite{MPFirstPass} was able to use a generalized inverse to find \emph{all} moments of first passage for irreducible processes.
+Zhang and Hou \cite{SMPFirstPass} likewise employed a generalized inverse method in order to derive exact first passage moments for SMPs with phase- ($PH$-)distributed sojourn times between states, thus capitalizing on the robust interest in the reliability community for these somewhat exponential-like statistical distributions.

+In this article, we derive the formulae for first passage moments in SMPs with finite state space.
+These processes can be reducible and/or periodic, the only restriction we impose is that the final state of interest in the first passage is \emph{universally accessible} (UA).
+UA states are those that are accessible from each and every other state of the SMP.
+It turns out that the UA-focused method is less involved than earlier methods which, in addition to requiring the g-inverse-rendered fundamental matrix, also involves the simultaneous computation of \emph{all} first passage times in an irreducible process.
+The proposed approach requires a generous application of linear algebra, namely the Perron-Frobenius theorem generalized to reducible matrices (and hence reducible processes) in order to arrive at the existence of the reduced fundamental matrix.
+For further details on the Perron-Frobenius theorem, and spectral theory in general, see \cite{fiedler2008special}.